9/27/25

 Believe it or not, one of the best natural remedies for headaches isn’t hiding in a fancy supplement or an expensive essential oil—it’s right in your kitchen tap.
 Yep, good old water.

 When you’re dehydrated, your brain temporarily shrinks away from your skull.
-That tiny shift puts pressure on pain-sensitive areas in your noggin, which is why your head starts pounding like a nightclub speaker.
+That small shift puts pressure on pain-sensitive areas in your brain, which is why your head starts pounding like a nightclub speaker.
 By drinking water, you rehydrate your body, your brain goes back to its normal size, and the pain eases up.

 Besides, studies have found that people who stay well-hydrated experience major benefits when it comes to migraine relief.
 Those who drank more water had significantly fewer migraine-related disabilities, less intense pain, and a noticeable drop in both the frequency and duration of their headaches.